Thomas P. Ogden, Partner

 Litigation & Dispute Resolution Group

 Thomas Ogden joined the Firm in October 2011.
 From 1983 to 2011, he was an associate and then a partner at Davis Polk & Wardwell.
-He has nearly 30 years experience in securities litigation and enforcement, bankruptcy litigation, antitrust litigation, corporate internal investigations, and other commercial litigation.
+He has over 35 years experience in securities litigation and enforcement, bankruptcy litigation, antitrust litigation, corporate internal investigations, and other commercial litigation.

 Tom received his J.D. degree in 1982 from The University of Chicago Law School, where he graduated Order of the Coif and was an Editor of the Law Review, as well as Hinton Moot Court Champion.
 He received a B.A. degree in History (cum laude) in 1978 from Princeton University.

 - Represent all-to-all interest rate swaps platforms in ongoing antitrust boycott litigation against major swaps dealers.
 In re Interest Swaps Antitrust Litigation, 261 F. Supp.
 3d 430 (S.D.N.Y.).

 - Represent all-to-all stock-lending platform in ongoing antitrust boycott litigation against major bank securities lenders.
 Iowa Public Employees Retirement System et al. v.
 Merrill Lynch et al., 17 Civ.
 6221 (KPF), 2018 WL 4636993 (S.D.N.Y.
 Sep.
 27, 2018).

 - Represent major hedge fund in ongoing dispute with Paying Agent and other holders over treatment of loan modifications under CMBS waterfall.
 In re U.S. Bank N.A. as Paying Agent of Morgan Stanley Capital I Trust 2007-IQ14 (11/9/18) (N.Y.
 Sup.
 2018), 2018 NY Slip Op 32875(U).